 Owning a convertible vehicle can be fun and exciting until you start experiencing problems with the convertible top.
 One day, you press the top switch in the center console, and nothing happens.

 The convertible top won’t go down.
-If you are lucky, you may be able to open the convertible top by pressing the switch several times.
+If lucky, you can open the convertible top by pressing the switch several times.

 This article will show you how to troubleshoot some of the most common convertible top problems.
 Convertible tops can seem complicated, but the hydraulic system is straightforward, regardless of your make and model.

 The YOUCANIC Pro Manuals offer OEM Factory Repair Manuals with detailed steps and illustrations, comprehensive wiring diagrams, torque specifications, and access to technical service bulletins and OEM service information, mirroring dealership manuals.

 All hydraulic convertible top systems function practically the same, whether you own a Mercedes-Benz convertible or a Mazda, Chrysler, Toyota, Porsche, BMW, or Lexus.